-Illness or injury occurring during a scheduled vacation will not be charged to sick leave unless the employee or an immediate family member (see Sick Leave policy in the Personnel Manual) is hospitalized.
-The supervisor may request documentation of hospitalization.
+Illness or injury occurring during a scheduled vacation will not be charged to sick leave unless the employee requests the use of sick leave for a qualifying reason (see Sick Leave policy).
+PLU may request verification for sick leave absences exceeding three days.